crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 low velocity software teams; the time and people it takes to implement features.

-Good software takes a long time.
-Given these realities you do not want to invent a cost-explosion, for yourself.
-Yet most shops today do this, and then wonder "why did we do this?
-This doesn't seem to be working."
+The data driven crowd
+would ask for proof that microservices are more expensive.

-This is felt the most by the business (CEO, investors) when they become dissatisfied with progress.
+This is the wrong
-Your system takes a too long to update due to the software design and the microservices fad.
-But without deep foundations in software costs these become extremely hard to measure.
-(for examlple teams of software velocity measurement experts; observing the software team, against another software teams.)

-Generally you will always lack this "control experiment" and you will never know.
-As a journeyman infrastructure generalist, please take my word for it; but you can observe this for yourself, if only via anecdotal evidence which confirms this hypothesis.
-Here is where the data driven folks would ask for proof that microservices are more expensive.
-This is the wrong question to ask.
+question to ask.
 Microservices are clearly more expensive.
 Two high uptime services to operate in production, are clearly more than one service to run.

-Instead, seek to prove you need this additional 2x, 60%+ tax, and why, before you venture down this path.
+If cost is being measured a-prori someone simply need list and reasonably esitmate the overhead, and why, as I have done above, before you venture down the microservices path.

 How will you make up for the 60% overhead, and, what cheaper alternatives exist to accomplish the same goal?

 How much more effective must we be?
 You must be 60% more effective